Krenovate-Solutions-Pvt-Ltd/CFI/docs/Zoom-Single-Class.md

 ##  **Product Page**

-Once on the product page, the following options need to be edited:
+On the product page, the following options need to be edited:

 ###    **Visibility**

--   Tick the check box to enable Homepage Visibility.
+-   Tick :white_check_mark: the check box to enable Homepage Visibility.
 This is a very **important and mandatory** step.

     ![visibility](images\Zoom\visibility.jpg)